The Greenbrier Companies

 The Greenbrier Companies is an American publicly traded transportation manufacturing corporation based in Lake Oswego, Oregon, United States.
-Greenbrier specializes in transportation services, notably marine barge and freight railcar manufacturing, railcar refurbishment and railcar leasing/management services.
+Greenbrier specializes in transportation services, notably freight railcar manufacturing, railcar refurbishment and railcar leasing/management services.
 The company is one of the leading designers, manufacturers and marketers of rail freight equipment in North America and Europe.
-It also has operations in South America and Turkey.
-Greenbrier is a leading provider of wheelsets, parts, management, leasing and other services to the railroad and related transportation industries in North America.
-As of August 31, 2021, Greenbrier employs 12,155 people across its global operations.
-Formed in 1981 and publicly traded since 1994, the company generates revenues of US$2.8 billion.
+It also has operations in South America, Poland, Romania and Turkey.
+Greenbrier is a leading provider of railcars, wheelsets, parts, management, leasing and other services to the railroad and related transportation industries in North America.
+As of August 31, 2021, Greenbrier employs 15,400 people across its global operations.
+Formed in 1981 and publicly traded since 1994, the company generates revenues of US$3.49 billion.

-The company has manufacturing facilities in Portland, Oregon; Paragould and Marmaduke, Arkansas; Świdnica, Poland; Hortolândia, Brazil; and Adana, Turkey, as well as three railcar manufacturing facilities in Mexico (Monclova, Ciudad Sahagún, and Tlaxcala) and three in Romania (Arad, Caracal, and Drobeta-Turnu Severin).
+The company has manufacturing facilities in Paragould and Marmaduke, Arkansas; Świdnica, Poland; Hortolândia, Brazil; and Adana, Turkey, as well as three railcar manufacturing facilities in Mexico (Monclova, Ciudad Sahagún, and Tlaxcala) and three in Romania (Arad, Caracal, and Drobeta-Turnu Severin).